 Your working copy may contain files in conflict as a result of an update or a merge (covered later).
 Conflicts arise from the situation where two changes being applied to a file overlap.
 For conflicts in text files, the command fcm conflicts can be used to help resolve them.
 (A discussion on binary files is given in the section Working with Binary Files later in this document.)
-The fcm conflicts command calls xxdiff which then displays a 3-way diff for each of the files in conflict.
+The fcm conflicts command calls a graphical merge tool (i.e. xxdiff by default) to display a 3-way diff for each of the files in conflict.